teamputtygen/hn-docs/docs/data-manager/service-deployment.rst

 advised to deploy the respective clusters in advance before deploying Oneproviders on the Clouds.

-The GlusterFS application deployment can found Nuvla under https://nuv.la/module/HNSciCloud/GlusterFS/gluster-cluster
+The GlusterFS application deployment can be found Nuvla under https://nuv.la/module/HNSciCloud/GlusterFS/gluster-cluster

 .. image:: images/gluster-deploy.png

-To be able to manage the capacity of the cluster during its run-time it needs to be deployed as scalable application.
+To be able to manage the capacity of the cluster during its run-time, it needs to be deployed as scalable application.
 For that, data manager should select **Scalable deployment** option.
 Later the number of cluster nodes can be managed by adding and removing them via API / `ss-node-{add,remove}` CLI.
 More